tashifkhan/News-Bias-Detector/README.md

-# L&R News Classifier
+# News Bias Detector

 This project is a machine learning-based solution to predict political bias (left-biased or right-biased) in textual content.
-The model is trained on labeled data using XGBoost and interface is created using Streamlit.
+The model is trained on labeled data using XGBoost.
+The frontend is built using Next.js, and a Streamlit app is maintained as a prototype.

 ## Table of Contents

 1. [Overview](#overview)
 2. [Features](#features)
 3. [Tech Stack](#tech-stack)